-B - If Phase II is sluggish due to low level or inefficiency of detox enzymes, antioxidant enzymes and/or antioxidants, intruding environmental agents - which either arrive activated, i.e. chemically unstable and bound to react with body molecules, or are activated by the Phase I action - not taken care of will roam the system, reacting with body molecules, and/or initiating creation of new generations of activated particles (free radicals).
+B - If Phase II is sluggish due to the low level or inefficiency of detox enzymes, antioxidant enzymes and/or antioxidants, intruding environmental agents - which either arrive activated, i.e. chemically unstable and bound to react with body molecules, or are activated by the Phase I action - will, being not taken care of, freely roam the system, reacting with body molecules, and/or initiating creation of new generations of activated particles (free radicals).

-The damage to body cells is inflicted either by direct oxidation by free radicals, or by activated foreign molecules bonding to body proteins (protein molecules are the main concern; reactive particles also can form damaging permanent bonds - so called adducts - with other types of body molecules), with the consequence depending on what the body function of that particular protein is.
+The damage to the body cells is inflicted either by direct oxidation by free radicals, or by the activated foreign molecules bonding to the body proteins (protein molecules are only the main concern; reactive particles also can form damaging permanent bonds - so called adducts - with other types of body molecules), with the consequence depending on what the body function of that particular protein is.

 There is a number of possible outcomes:

-M essential fatty acids in cellular membranes are burned (peroxidized) by free radicals
+▬ essential fatty acids in the cellular membrane are burned (peroxidized) by free radicals

-M protein molecules are damaged or altered, from detox enzymes and immunoglobulins to any of the variety of regulatory proteins inside the cell, including those involved in DNA function
+▬ protein molecules, from detox enzymes and immunoglobulins to any of the variety of regulatory proteins inside the cell, including those involved in DNA function, are damaged or altered

-M DNA molecules themselves can be subjected to damage by oxidation or alternation, resulting in functional, carcinogenic or mutagenic changes in the body
+▬ DNA molecules themselves can be subjected to a damage by oxidation and alternation, resulting in the functional, carcinogenic or mutagenic changes in the body

-M peptide/protein hormones (pituitary gland hormones, also insulin and growth hormone, among others) and neurotransmitters can be damaged or altered by the interaction with environmental toxins; damage or alteration of peptide fragments at every cell's membrane, identifying it to the immune system cells, can result in autoimmune reaction targeting specific body cells
+▬ peptide/protein hormones (pituitary gland hormones, also insulin and growth hormone, among others) and neurotransmitters can be damaged or altered by the interaction with environmental toxins; damage or alteration of peptide fragments at the cell's membrane, identifying it to the immune system cells, can result in autoimmune reaction targeting specific body cells

-M any body protein altered by bonding with one or more small chemical molecules (haptens) changes its structure, and is likely to become antigen in the eyes of the immune system; it forms specific antigen-antibody complex for it, and even minute subsequent exposures to this chemical trigger immune response
+▬ any body protein altered by bonding with one or more small chemical molecules (haptens) changes its structure, and is likely to become antigen in the eyes of the immune system; in that case, it forms specific antigen-antibody complex for it, and even minute subsequent exposures to this chemical trigger immune response

 C - some environmental chemicals are not detected by the detox system, which basically means that it has no means of detoxifying them (typically organochlorines, organofluorines and phthalates - more about them in a bit); they are pretty much free to roam the system, inflicting oxidative damage and/or interrupting body's functions

 These are only the main outlines of the damage to the body ensuing from the exposure to toxic environmental agents.
 Damaging chemical reactions are taking place within the body at any given moment, within much larger pool of reactions supporting life.
-The organs most exposed to the damage, by the virtue of their function, are the
+The organs most exposed to this kind of damage, by the virtue of their function, are the

 lungs, blood vessels, liver and kidneys.

 Since most of environmental toxins are fat soluble (lipophilic), the organ with by far the highest lipid concentration - the brain - is also a common target.
-Body systems in the first line of defense - the detox system and immune system - are taking direct hit.
+Body systems in the first line of defense - the detox and immune systems - are taking direct hit.

-This is how chemicals from the environment - either inhaled, consumed with food (naturally occurring food toxins and additives), or absorbed through the skin interact with and harm our bodies.
+This is how chemicals from the environment - either inhaled, consumed with food (naturally occurring food toxins, additives and contaminants), or absorbed through the skin interact with and harm our body.

-Somewhat different is body's reaction to food protein compounds that make it into the blood only partly digested (in the form of smaller amino acid chains, called peptides) or undigested, through leaky gut.
-These compounds are immediately recognized as antigens by the immune system and formed antibodies against.
+Somewhat different is body's reaction to the food protein compounds that make it into the blood only partly digested (in the form of smaller amino acid chains, called peptides) or undigested, through leaky gut.
+These compounds are immediately recognized as antigens by the immune system, which forms antibodies against it.
 Any subsequent consumption of that particular type of food will result in an immediate allergic/inflammatory reaction, if triggered by IgE (immunoglobulin E, the most common type of antibody used by the immune system).

-If other immunoglobulin types is mediating allergic reaction, it can be hours, or even days delayed.
+If other immunoglobulin types are mediating allergic reaction, it can be hours, or even days delayed.

 Environmental bio-threats, like mold, pollen, dust contaminants (dust mites feces, other bio-materials) usually cause direct immune reaction to their protein/peptide components, but can also be producing toxic chemical metabolites poisoning the body.

-Finally, energy fields created by all forms of electricity and electronic technologies, interfere with body functions from the cellular level up, by altering body's bioelectricity, whose proper functioning is vital for the cellular wellbeing and survival.
+Finally, energy fields created by all forms of electricity and electronic technologies, interfere with body functions from the cellular level up, by altering body's bioelectricity, whose proper functioning is vital for the cellular wellbeing, function and survival.